 Manulife currently oversees billions in assets under management (AUM).
 The firm is based in Boston and employs advisory teams around the world.
 Though formed in 1968, the firm registered as an investment advisor with the Securities and Exchange Commission (SEC) in 1992.

 Today, it operates as a direct wholly owned subsidiary of John Hancock Life Insurance Company, which, in turn, is a wholly owned subsidiary of Manulife Financial Corporation, a publicly held company based in Canada.
 The latter entity is affiliated with both registered and non-registered investment advisors throughout the world.

 Manulife works primarily with institutional clients, including public and private pension funds, foundations, mandatory provident funds outside the U.S., financial institutions, investment trusts and separately managed accounts.
-It also advises high-net-worth-individuals.
+It also advises non-high-net-worth and high-net-worth individuals.

 Services Offered by Manulife Investment Management